Sustainability policy: guidance and examples

 You're not required to have a sustainability policy

-However, its a good idea to start thinking about how you'll make changes for better sustainable practices across your school.
-The DfE aims for all schools to have a climate action plan in place by 2025, although there’s no guidance yet on what this might look like.
+However, it's a good idea to start thinking about how you'll make changes for better sustainable practices across your school.